Ragamuffin parade: Present day

 Ragamuffin parades continued in the outer boroughs of New York City after losing popularity in Manhattan.
 The parades are still held in the area, including in Bay Ridge, held since 1966, Park Ridge, New Jersey, and in Hoboken, New Jersey.
 Other communities include the Westchester County municipalities Pleasantville, Larchmont, and Briarcliff Manor (where the parade has been held for about 30 years).

 In September 2016, a street in Bay Ridge was renamed "Ragamuffin Way" in honor of the neighborhood's 50-year-old tradition.

-Des Moines, Iowa and surrounding communities continue to celebrate Beggars Night in lieu of traditional Halloween trick-or-treating, having set the night on October 30 every year since 1938.
+Des Moines, Iowa, and surrounding communities continued to celebrate Beggars Night in lieu of traditional Halloween trick-or-treating, having set the night on October 30 every year from 1938 to 2023.
 City law maintained that date for 86 years, hoping to deter violence and vandalism associated with Halloween.
 In 2024, Beggars Night moved to coincide with Halloween for the first time since 1938, ostensibly due to severe thunderstorms; other communities had occasionally done the same in that span by local resolution, either to accommodate weather or to avoid holding it on a Sunday.
 Des Moines mayor Connie Boesen stated that, though the change would not be permanent, the city council would consider the results of the 2024 experiment and decide whether or not to make the move permanent.
 The change was made permanent in March 2025 by vote of the city council.